j50n/deno-proc/odin/SPEC.md

         // Process chunk
         const result = this.processCsvChunk(
+          this.parserId,
+          this.inputBuffer,
-          this.parserId, this.inputBuffer, chunk.length,
+          chunk.length,
-          this.outputBuffer, this.outputCapacity
+          this.outputBuffer,
+          this.outputCapacity,
         );

         const rowsParsed = Number(result >> 32n);